erobwen/liquid/readme.md

 1. **"Code before constructs"**.
 In liquid, Javascript code is placed in the lead role.
 For example, if we are to sort a list, we could either conceive of a fancy ordering language, that allows the programmer to write things such as "order = {alphabetically: 'DESC'}".
 While such construct can be convenient at times, it is nowhere near as powerful and versitile as a plain Javascript ordering function, that is passed to a general sorting function. such as. order = function(a, b) { return a.name > b.name }.
 Therefore, in Liquid we primarily use code interfaces to solve problems, rather than limited yet fancy special purpose languages.
 2. **Recursion as stresstest**.
 The possibility of nesting components within other components is very important.
 When it comes to reactive programming, and reactive creation and updating of UI:s, this is especially important to keep in mind.
-3. **No enforced encapsulation**.
+3. **No enforced static encapsulation**.
 Many frameworks tries to mitigate the complexity of the world by enforcing a degree of encapsulation.
 Components are introduced that has distinct "output" and "inputs" (Angular 2, I am looking at you!).
 However, many of the more difficult real world problems require algorithms that has easy access to data from various sources, and a too rigid framework will be harmful for this purpose.
 I believe that complex data-flows only pose a problem if we loose control of them, and by using reactive programming and dependency recording, keeping track of complex dependencies is easier than ever.
-Liquid therefore has no enforced encapsulation of any kind.
+For example, liquid can ensure that view code does not alter the model by simply write-protecting the model during the view-rendering phase.
+Liquid therefore has no enforced static encapsulation of any kind.
 There are just objects, and code that manipulate objects, or build views out of objects.
 4. **Only one definition**.
 Web developers has become acustomed to defining their model in at least three ways.
 First the database definition, then the accompanying PHP/Java/Python models, and lastly their Json/Javascript representation in the client.
 With Liquid, there is only ONE single model definition, used for database, server and client!

 This is a link to a work in progress document that tries to capture and describe the goals of liquid: